-The Midtown Regional Center has a diverse mixture of jobs and employers that matches closely with the overall economic industry mix within the San Antonio region including heath care, education, and tourism related employers.
-Midtown also has a higher than average concentration of professional services jobs than the City, with many smaller professional services offices such as lawyers, accountants, and other similar professional service providers.
+The Midtown Area Regional Center has a diverse mixture of jobs and employers that matches closely the overall economic industry mix within the San Antonio region including heath care, education, and tourism related employers.
+The Midtown Area also has a higher than average concentration of professional services jobs than the rest of the city, with many smaller professional services offices such as lawyers, accountants, and other similar professional service providers.

-- Nearly 21% of employment in Midtown is in Healthcare and Social Assistance, a larger share than the 15% in the County overall.
+- Nearly 21% of employment in the Midtown Area is in Healthcare and Social Assistance, a larger share than the 15% in the county overall.

-- The next largest employment sector is Professional, Scientific, and Technical Services, with close to 13% of area employment (this sector comprises 8% of County employment).
-Growth of jobs in this industry in Midtown has been largely in small firms occupying existing buildings along the arterial corridors.
+- The next largest employment sector is Professional, Scientific, and Technical Services, with close to 13% of area employment (this sector comprises 8% of county employment).
+Growth of jobs in this industry in the Midtown Area has been largely in small firms occupying existing buildings along the arterial corridors.

-- The two other largest industries are Accommodation and Food Services and Educational Services, each with 10% of Midtown Regional Center employment (11% and 9% in the County, respectively).
+- The two other largest industries are Accommodation and Food Services and Educational Services, each with 10% of the Midtown Area Regional Center employment (11% and 9% in the county, respectively).

-Midtown is also home to some of the City’s major cultural destinations, including the Witte Museum and DoSeum, a destination culinary scene assisted by the Culinary Institute of America, as well as burgeoning arts districts along North St Mary’s and around Five Points.
+The Midtown Area is also home to some of the city’s major cultural destinations, including The Witte Museum and The DoSeum, a destination culinary scene assisted by the Culinary Institute of America, as well as burgeoning arts districts along North St. Mary’s Street and around the Five Points neighborhood.
 The diversity of employment in the area and the types of industries present, such as education and health care, has created a diverse spectrum of jobs available with employment opportunities for workers with a variety of education levels and jobs with a wide variety of wage levels.

-Commercial development conditions within the Midtown Regional Center are shifting.
+Commercial development conditions within the Midtown Area Regional Center are shifting.
 The increase in housing and reinvestment in the area is attracting new businesses, which are adapting the existing building inventory to support increased demand.
-However, the influx of new investment and new development has occurred along and between the Broadway and St. Mary’s corridors more than in other parts of Midtown.
+However, the influx of new investment and new development has occurred along and between the Broadway and St. Mary’s Street corridors more than in other parts of the regional center.
 The Midtown Area is attracting interest in office development, especially as the investment and activity created by the Pearl redevelopment attracts significant new office employers to the area.
 Retail spaces and inventory are evolving with area housing growth, and the small scale industrial areas are largely occupied but facing growth pressures for redevelopment.
-Hospitality uses, which have traditionally been more oriented in Downtown, are beginning to emerge in Midtown.
+Hospitality uses, which have traditionally been more oriented in the Downtown Area, are beginning to emerge in the Midtown Area.

 Economic Challenges to Address

-There are three main economic challenges in the Midtown Regional Center:
+There are three main economic challenges in the Midtown Area Regional Center:

-- Mitigating impacts of being a destination: Midtown’s unique destinations are attracting increasing numbers of visitors.
-Visitors will support economic development and additional amenities and businesses that can benefit area employees and residents; however this form of development can also undermine other Midtown goals if it is not carefully guided.
+- Mitigating impacts of being a destination: The Midtown Area’s unique destinations are attracting increasing numbers of visitors.
+Visitors will support economic development and additional amenities and businesses that can benefit area employees and residents; however this form of development can also undermine other Midtown Area goals if it is not carefully guided.

-To support and stimulate a thriving economy, Midtown Plan implementation should:
+To support and stimulate a thriving economy, implementation of the Midtown Area Regional Center Plan should:

 - Create more employment opportunities to continue attracting a diverse residential population.

-- Continue to improve Midtown’s great assets and public spaces, such as the Broadway Cultural Corridor, to attract more employers.
+- Continue to improve the Midtown Area’s great assets and public spaces, such as the Broadway Cultural Corridor, to attract more employers.

 - Cultivate target markets related to arts, culture, entertainment, technology, and wellness.

-Based on the analysis of existing conditions and the assessment of strengths and weaknesses, target industries and economic opportunities were identified for the Midtown Regional Center.
-The target industries and economic opportunities are meant to help organize the City’s economic geography and provide guidance on the role the Midtown area can play in the City’s overall economic development efforts.
+Based on the analysis of existing conditions and the assessment of strengths and weaknesses, target industries and economic opportunities were identified for the Midtown Area Regional Center.
+The target industries and economic opportunities are meant to help organize the city’s economic geography and provide guidance on the role the Midtown Area can play in the City’s overall economic development efforts.
 They also give direction to the City and its economic partners as to what areas are best suited for certain opportunities when they arise.
-The target industries and economic opportunities for Midtown Regional Center are:
+The target industries and economic opportunities for Midtown Area Regional Center are:

 - An Arts, Culinary, and Cultural Destination The area has three distinct nodes/corridors related to arts and culture.
 Continuing to foster these areas as destinations and support the people who are creating them can yield additional economic opportunity.